wpdevelopment11/codeblocks/README.md

 ```

 > **Note:** <a id="guesslang"></a>
-> [Guesslang](https://github.com/yoeo/guesslang) is not maintained.
+> [Guesslang](https://github.com/yoeo/guesslang) is no longer maintained.
 I got it working on Windows with Python 3.10.
 >
-> First `pip install tensorflow==2.13`.
+> First, run `pip install tensorflow==2.13`.
 >
-> Next, copy [guesslang directory](https://github.com/yoeo/guesslang/tree/master/guesslang) to the top-level directory of your project.
+> Next, copy the [guesslang directory](https://github.com/yoeo/guesslang/tree/master/guesslang) to the top-level directory of your project.
-> Start the Python shell with `python` and run `import guesslang` to check if it's installed properly.
+> Start a Python shell with `python` and run `import guesslang` to check if it's installed properly.

 ## Usage